philemonnwanne/projects/mini-project/readme.md

 ### 4. Install mySQL

-The next step is to install our database server on our virtual machine Follow steps below to Install mySQL 8.0 on Debian 11 Linux system
+The next step is to install our database server on our virtual machine.
+Follow steps below to Install mySQL 8.0 on your Debian 11 Linux system

 Add mySQL Dev apt repository.
-MySQL 8.0 packages are available on official mySQL Dev apt repository.
+MySQL 8.0 packages are available on official mySQL Dev apt repository
 ```
 apt update
 wget https://dev.mysql.com/get/mysql-apt-config_0.8.22-1_all.deb